kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

    +-- data                      [contains the training data] +-- ...
    +-- road_segmentation_main
-       +-- configurations        [folder that contains the training parameters in form of *.jsonc files] +-- source                [contains the main code to train and run the models] +-- train.py              [script to run a training] +-- inference.py          [script to predict on the test data]
+       +-- configurations        [contains the training parameters in form of *.jsonc files] +-- source                [contains the main code to train and run the models] +-- train.py              [script to run a training] +-- inference.py          [script to predict on the test data]